 The Nursing Honors Program is designed to enhance the educational experience of high-achieving undergraduate nursing majors by focusing on the development of scholarship.
-Students must apply to this competitive honors program, which begins in the sophomore year.
+Students must apply to this competitive honors program when applying to the School of Nursing as freshman.
+Honors coursework begins in the sophomore year.
 Admission to the program requires approval of the Honors Program Committee.

 Students in the program must complete Nursing 321H, 117H, 264H, and 377H.
 These courses provide students with enhanced mentorship experiences.
 Students must complete an honors project with a focus on research, ethics, or leadership.
-Students are also required to take Nursing 337, Independent Study with their mentor with the focus on their honors project.
+Students are also required to take Nursing 337, Topics in Independent Study with their mentor with the focus on their honors project.
 The statement "Special Honors in Nursing" appears on the transcript of each student who completes the honors program.